 Thankfully, I was able to receive the professional help that I needed.
 I was able to overcome all of my conditioning, allow myself to be vulnerable, and admit that I was suffering.
 I learned a lot during this time.

+I learned a lot about myself, and I prayed to God for resilience in finding a long-term solution to the pain.
+I learned about empathy and discovered that I was not alone in my pain.
 I learned a lot about society and how the stigma against male emotions is causing pain for me and all of my brothers.

 “Do not ask the Lord to guide your footsteps if you are not willing to move your feet” - Anonymous

 Despite life’s countless twists and turns, I found a way to cope.
-There are many things that helped me through including allowing myself to be vulnerable and believing that God had a purpose for me.
+There are many things that helped me through; including allowing myself to be vulnerable and believing that God had a purpose for me.
 I renegotiated my relationship with life, and in doing so I found passion again.
 That pain that almost destroyed me happened for a reason, and that is where I found purpose.